Senior Fellow for Partnerships and Business Development

-Our industrial collaborators in research include ARM, BAE Systems, Chemring Technology Solutions, IBM, Imagination Technologies, and J P Morgan, and many more, and we are keen to extend this network in innovative and imaginative directions.
-I work closely with John Darlington, the Business Development Manager for ECS, and Dr Reuben Wilcock, Principal Enterprise Fellow.
+Our industrial collaborators in research include ARM, BAE Systems, Roke, IBM, Imagination Technologies, and J P Morgan, and many more, and we are keen to extend this network in innovative and imaginative directions.
+I work closely with John Darlington, the Business Development Manager for ECS, amd with many of our research project staff.
 Please contact me if you would like to discuss ways of being involved in the Faculty.

-Before taking up this new role I was Marketing and Communications Manager for the School of Electronics and Computer Science from 2004-9, with responsibility for all corporate marketing communications, internal and external communications, public relations and media liaison.
+Before taking up this role I was Marketing and Communications Manager for the School of Electronics and Computer Science from 2004-9, with responsibility for all corporate marketing communications, internal and external communications, public relations and media liaison.
 Working in one of the world's leading computer science research centres provides many opportunities for innovative use of the Web, and I was delighted that we were the first UK academic institution to launch its own video podcasting news service in March 2006.
 We continue to make videos, available on our ECS Channel on YouTube.

 Most of my career has been spent in higher education.
 I previously worked in Public Relations at the University of St Andrews; Development and Fundraising at the London School of Economics; and I was an Editorial Assistant and the first Marketing Co-ordinator for Polity Press at Blackwell Publishing in Oxford.
 After freelancing as a copy-editor and indexer for OUP, Blackwells, Macmillan, Longmans and other academic publishers, I joined the University of Southampton in 1990, throughout the 1990s writing, editing, and producing all the University's corporate communications, as well as gaining wide and highly respected media coverage for the University.
 I was appointed Head of Communications in the University in 2001 and was extremely fortunate to be able to join ECS, one of its largest and most exciting Schools, in 2004.